A.K.A. Palermo Barrio Guide. The long read.

 You could discover almost everything there is to know about Argentinian cuisine in Palermo.
 That’s not to say there isn’t much to discover, but that Palermo has it going on on the food front.
 From a laid back Bodegón serving up the classics, to a top rated Parrilla and the best range of international cuisine you’ll find anywhere in the city, Soho (and Hollywood) are ideal for breakfast, lunch, dinner and dessert.
 Consult the expert fatties over at PickUpTheFork to find out what’s really good, or close your eyes spin around and start wandering, you’re bound to find something good… or get run over by a bus.
 For top quality Sunday BBQ, Don Julio Parrilla on Guatemala (4691) is a classic spot.
 The area surrounding Plaza Serrano is also dotted with great restaurants and cafes.

 Palermo has it going on when the sun goes down too.
 Covering the Palermo nightlife warrants its own article, but briefly, Plaza Serrano and Plaza Armenia have heaps of outdoor seating and on weekends are always buzzing.
-For some of the best Happy Hours in Palermo and beyond, check out this excellent list http://landingpadba.com/happiest-happy-hours-buenos-aires/ .
+Check out this excellent list for some of the best Happy Hours in Palermo and beyond.
 Baum on Honduras (5720) and Antares bar on Armenia (1447) are cool spots and both offer a good selection of crafty beers.

 Feria de Plaza Serrano & Feria de Armenia